 Later Idahosa met one of the Apostolic Church missionaries, S.G.
 Elton and they became good friends.
 Elton became Idahosa’s mentor and it was him that introduced Idahosa to Gordon and Freda Lindsey (one of the healing evangelist of the Latter Rain Movement).
 Both Elton and Lindsey ordained Idahosa into ministry in 1971.

-Idahosa, the elders of his Church and Elton began to organize Gospel meetings in stadiums.
+Idahosa, the elders of his church and Elton began to organize Gospel meetings in stadiums.
 The first was the one at Ogbe stadium in Benin which attracted 10,000 people.
 They publicise the meeting on radio stations, print posters and leaflets.
-This was a pioneering effort by Idahosa as it was American evangelists who usually do this sort of thing.
-This type of gospel meetings (usually known as Gospel Crusades in Nigeria) became a defining feature of Idahosa’s ministry and would later attract hundreds of thousands of people.
-As Idahosa and his team did these Gospel Campaigns all over the country, converts were won and this eventually led to many Church plants.
-This Church planting concept was pioneering then as it was new to Nigerian Charismatics who were not sure whether to start founding Churches.
+This was a pioneering effort by Idahosa as it was American evangelists who usually do this sort of thing in those days.
+This type of gospel meetings (usually known as Gospel Crusades in Africa) became a defining feature of Idahosa’s ministry and would later attract hundreds of thousands of people.
+As Idahosa and his team did these Gospel Campaigns all over the country, converts were won and this eventually led to many church plants.
+This church planting concept was pioneering then as it was new to Nigerian Charismatics who were not sure whether to start founding churches.

 Through his personal experience of poverty, the effects of the Civil War riots on Nigeria, the global recession that deflated Nigerian economy and the influence of American evangelists, Idahosa started to articulate Prosperity Gospel making him a pioneer in Nigeria and other African countries.
 In 1973 Idahosa claimed he received this message from God.